 - Never taking on a big home remodeling project again.
 As an old dad, my time is too precious and the city is too slow (or corrupt).
 It's been six months since I applied for a remodeling permit and it still hasn't been approved.
 WTF.
 If I ever buy another physical property, I will pay up for a fully remodeled place.

-- Won’t consider preschool for our daughter until Pre-K age 4.
+- Won't consider full-time preschool for our daughter until Pre-K age 4 (2023 not 2022).
 In retrospect, sending our boy to preschool at age 2.5 was too young.
 Age 3.5 – 4, or one year before kindergarten, seems like the ideal age for learning and socializing in a school setting.
 We want to cherish as much time with her as possible.

 Make Everybody Around You Free